 It might sound silly, but I was felt kind of sentimental about donating it.

 Hearing my shrieks, my mother quickly came and rushed me into the kitchen to rebandage it.
-Being young and tending to exaggerate things, my rather active imagination that the blood was gushing out of my leg.
+Being young and tending to exaggerate things, my rather active imagination thought blood was gushing out of my leg.
 It was a while before I attempted to subdue that nasty vacuum cleaner again.

 We ended up purchasing a new vacuum for the house about three years later, but we kept the one from the office for several more years.
 It traveled with us when we moved to western Colorado, to the Dallas Metroplex area, and back to eastern Colorado.
 We even had its cord replaced at a Dallas repair shop.

-I thought that things had come “full circle” in a sense when we started using it in my dad’s new office.
+I thought that things had come full circle when we started using it in my dad’s new office.